It's 800-941-Sean, if you want to be a part of the program.

 Then they just ignore the story.

-You know, nothing to see here.
+Nothing to see here.

-You know, we just spent four years reporting on something, but now that you know the narrative has been changed now that we realize the whole thing's a lie.
+We just spent four years reporting on something, but now that the narrative has been changed, now that we realize the whole thing's a lie, now we turn our back on it and we're going to go to something else.

-We'll we'll go to the next thing.
+We'll go to the next thing.

-We'll go to the January 6th quote unquote insurrection.
+We'll go to the January 6th, quote-unquote, insurrection.

 This is a real insurrection.